amarinovic/analytics-portfolio/projects/nsc/README.md

 ### Original Data
 The enrollment records from NSC can include one or more records for each semester that a student is enrolled at a post-secondary institution.
 The records include start and end dates, enrollment statuses (full time/part time), class levels, degrees and majors pursued, etc. Many of our students attend more than one institution, for example if they transfer to a 4 year college after completing a 2 year college, so there are separate records for each institution as well.
 Finally, records that indicate graduation are included in the same dataset with different fields and values.<br><br>
 Here is an example of all of the records received for one student.
 This student attended a 2 year college and graduated with an AA, before transferring to a 4 year college and graduating with a BA.
-There are 20 separate records for this student even though they only attended school for only 13 distinct terms.<br><br>
+There are 20 separate records for this student even though they attended for only 13 distinct terms.<br><br>
 <img width="1926" height="631" alt="image" src="https://github.com/user-attachments/assets/c27be144-6aa0-44ae-8d80-a8cb25a56bfb" />
 <br><br>
 ### Transformed Data